WANETAH

 Devil’s In the Details:

-I graduated with a Liberal Arts degree from Northwestern State University, but that hasn’t stopped interviewers from asking how much I enjoyed my time in Evanston, IL.
+I graduated with a degree in Liberal Arts (Theatre, Dance) from Northwestern State University, but that hasn’t stopped interviewers from asking how much I enjoyed my time in Evanston, IL.
 It always gives me the perfect chance to serve up some lemonade, using Natchitoches, LA—home to Steel Magnolias (and NSU)—as my icebreaker.
 A few years ago, an actor friend and I arrived at a rehearsal wearing the same purple Northwestern hoodies.
 The only difference?
 Hers came with a few extra zeros.

 1994